Deciding Which SDR Technique to Apply

 - A different conditioned stimulus which evokes a very different feeling to the unwanted conditioned response

 So even EFT or EMDR, if applied according to the principles of SDR and not according to their spurious theoretical bases or flawed practices, could be considered to be SDR techniques.
+The major problem with these and similar modalities is that their theoretical bases are completely flawed and this gives rise to flawed methodology, in turn explaining why results are so unpredictable and unreliable.

 Below are the techniques taught in the SDR Therapy Training Program, along with contraindications which require avoidance or delay in using SDR, followed by some descriptions of suitable applications ….